 Gesso Altered Book ~ Masquerade

 I was a little unhappy with the placement of the text in relation to the mirror image.
-I did this late last night, wanting to get the book finished.
+I did this late at night, wanting to get the book finished.
 I should have waited until the morning instead of being so anxious.
 You know how it is when you get into a “zone” and you just can’t stop no matter what time it is.
 Well, my enthusiasm must have made me a little off-kilter; everything looked okay last night.
 But I didn’t really notice how the text was until after I had taken the picture.
 I tend to see all kinds of errors more clearing in the harsh reality of Photoshop.

 The first thing I did was to plan in my head how I wanted things to look so that I knew what I needed and how I was going to cut the pages.
 Once I knew what surfaces were actually going to be used, I took coarse sand paper and sanded the glossy pages.
 Some people say that this step is unnecessary, that you can just slap on some acrylics without any problem.
 I didn’t want to take any chances, so I sanded first.
 Another alternative that I have read about, is to peel off the slick surface of the page before painting.
 I’m going to try that option on my next board book, since I was pretty impatient waiting for the gesso to dry.